Vedantjayale03/coffee_shop/README.md

 # coffee_shop
-this is my second project of my codeclause interenship .. created a landing page for coffee shop
+this is my second project of my codeclause interenship .. created a landing page for coffee shop.